VassilisDrouzas/DatabaseDesign_Concepts/README.md

 # DatabaseDesign_Concepts

-Use of SQL Server to test the disk reads and implementing spcific design techniques (star schema) in the data.
+Use of SQL Server to test the disk reads and implementing specific design techniques (star schema) in the data.

 The data used for Part A can be found [here](https://drive.google.com/drive/folders/1H__0ltKKof2r2ZD2L7xow36dHiO8QbCg?usp=sharing)